rocket-pool/RPIPs/RPIPs/RPIP-71.md

 Because minipool delegate upgrades are opt-in, this can't be reliably addressed with a delegate upgrade.
 Potential options include:
 - Lowering the delay before permissionless distribution.
 Security implications would need to be considered.
 - Automate distribution in smartnode and introduce a penalty for failing to distribute.
 Unclear how this could work for Allnodes.
+- Allow user Distributions with a final validator balance proof without the delay.
+This could be implemented by lowering the delay setting, distributing, and setting the delay setting back in one call.

+### Restitution for Exited NOs

+In contrast to RPIP-73, where node operators are exited for bad performance, under this RPIP we are exiting people that may have been doing a perfectly fine job and we may be choosing them with at least some level of randomness.
+So one question that has come up is if we should offer some kind of restitution for exited validators.
+Ideas that have been brought up so far include:

+- Giving express tickets for exited validators.
+This one seems quite easy to do, but may not be all that impactful.
+- Some way for exited node operators to skip ahead of people already in queue.
+- A direct ETH payment, financed from rETH in the withdrawal queue that stops earning rewards.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).